levnagornov/English-tutors-website/README.md

 # English-tutors-flask-app

-It's my second app on course by learning Flask.
+It's my second app on the Flask learning course.
 I make site of english language tutors.

 Using dependencies: Flask + WTForms, Bootstrap 4.
 As a database I will use json file.